Bananamafia/ConwaysGameOfLife/README.md

 # ConwaysGameOfLife
-Conway's Game of Life

-Creating a simulation of cellpopullation with the rules of Conway's Game of Life (https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)
+Creating a simulation of cell-population with the rules of Conway's Game of Life (https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)

 Planned Features:
 - using MVVM patterns